 Antebellum Charleston History

 After construction, the Centre Market as it was then known, became a center of Charleston society.
 Charleston’s slaves, freed blacks, and poor and middle-class whites all bought their groceries there.
 In a climate as hot and humid as Charleston with no refrigeration, daily grocery shopping was the norm.

 The site also became a hot spot for Charleston Eagles, or the buzzards that ate the meat and food scraps discarded.
 Their job was so important to helping keep Charleston clean that they were protected by law.
 One thing never sold at this particular market was slaves.
-The only confirmed building used to sell slaves that still stands is Ryan’s Mart, part of a larger structure on Queen Street.
+The only confirmed building used to sell slaves that still stands is Ryan’s Mart.
+Ryan’s Mart is also called the Slave Mart Museum, and was part of a larger structure on Chalmers Street.

 20th Century Neglect of the City Market

 The Charleston City Market spent the next two centuries surviving tornadoes, earthquakes, hurricanes, neglect and attempts to “improve” the area.
-At one point in the early 20th Century, only four vendors still sold anything at all in the booths of the market.
-Members of the city presented plans to turn the market into a park or a freight station, though none actually happened.
+At one point in the early 20th Century, only four shops still sold anything at all in the booths of the market hall.
+Members of the city presented plans to turn the city market hall into a park or a freight station, though none actually happened.

 3 of the Best Things to Do at the Charleston City Market